Mass. State Rep. Calls on University VP to Increase Transparency for Allston Multimodal Project

 In 15 years you are: Hopefully back in Texas, closer to family.
 She’ll likely be practicing as a PA, and I want to own a business, so maybe transition from software engineer to the business side.

-: On our first anniversary, he had saved the movie ticket from the first date even though we had not been officially going out then.
+Most memorable date: On our first anniversary, he had saved the movie ticket from the first date even though we had not been officially going out then.
 We went to the same cinema and recreated our first date.
 On our first Valentine’s Day, he took me to New York and we had dinner in Times Square.

 How did he propose: He came to England for Christmas and asked my parents for permission.
 On Christmas Eve, he suggested we get dressed up in nice clothes, have a couple glasses of wine, and at midnight, he said, “Why don’t you open up your presents?”
 I didn’t have my contact lenses in so I couldn’t see anything.
 Apparently the ring touched my face before I found it because I’m so blind.
 We got quite drunk and watched Love Actually, so Christmas and in England.